-Our Company caters to a broad consumer spectrum, with our target customers being home users, small-medium businesses, gamers, professionals, and students, among others.
+Upson caters to a broad consumer spectrum, with our target customers being home users, small-medium businesses, gamers, professionals, and students, among others.
 We currently offer our products through our prime stores, concept stores, mobile stores, and online through our Company website and well-known ecommerce platforms such as Lazada, Pick-a-roo, and Shopee, in order to broaden our sales channels and deepen customer engagement.
 To be able to cater to our growing customer base, as well as their evolving needs, our Company has been expanding our store network and retail formats.

 According to a study by the University of Asia and the Pacific - Center for Research and Communication Foundation, Inc. ("CRC") (2022), our Company is the largest in terms of store network and sales amongst mall-based consumer electronics retailers.
-As of December 31, 2022, we have a total of 207 branches nationwide, of which 24 are stand-alone stores, while 183 are mall-based stores.
-Our regional network of stores is found in the National Capital Region (66), North Luzon (37), South Luzon (38), Visayas (24), and Mindanao (42).
+As of December 31, 2024, we have a total of 245 branches nationwide, of which 32 are stand-alone stores, while 213 are mall-based stores.
+Our regional network of stores is found in the

+National Capital Region (79), North Luzon (43), South Luzon (47), Visayas (29), North Mindanao (26), and South Mindanao (21).

 Our stores are in highly visible locations, mostly in retail spaces inside shopping malls and high-traffic areas of information technology hubs and consumer electronics shops.
-We ensure that our stores have good ventilation and air-conditioning, well-lit areas, neatly organized and optimized-positioned products, and well-trained staff.
+We ensure that our stores have good ventilation and air conditioning, well-lit areas, neatly organized and optimized-positioned products, and well-trained staff.
 Our stores provide direct access to our network-wide merchandise mix and attentive services from our multiskilled staff, which we believe creates the pleasant in-person shopping experience that consumers expect.

-In addition to our physical store network, our Company also leases a total of six (6) warehouses.
-These are located in Manila (3), Cebu (1), Cagayan de Oro (1), and Davao City (1).
+In addition to our physical store network, our Company also leases a total of six (8) warehouses.
+These are located in Manila (3), Cebu (1), Cagayan de Oro (1), Davao City (1), Iloilo (1), and Cabanatuan (1).

-As of December 31, 2023, our Company's revenues grew 5.8% to ₱10,010.36 million from ₱9,461.98 million in 2022.
-Our Company's net income declined by 13.7% to ₱464.2 million from ₱537.9 million in 2022 as a result of lower gross margin and pre-opening costs, helped by other income mainly through promotional support from suppliers, such as volume-based rebates and sell-out incentive programs as well as inventory price protection to drive demand and replacement cycles.
+As of December 31, 2024, consolidated revenues grew 14.23% to ₱11,435.3 million from the Parent Company revenues amounting to ₱10,010.4 million in 2023.
+The consolidated net income increased by 3.76% to ₱481.6 million from the Parent Company net income amounting to ₱464.2 million in 2023 because of higher gross margin, helped by other income mainly through promotional support from suppliers, such as volume-based rebates and sell-out incentive programs as well as inventory price protection to drive demand and replacement cycles.